framely/community/docs/reference/annotations/valuerec.md

 ![vr-zep](/images/annotation/valuerec/vr-zep.png)
 :::

 When the recommendation is empty, the zero entry prompt will be replied to users.
-And then bot will exit the current intent as it can not provide the service any more.
+And then bot will exit the current intent as it can not provide the service anymore.
 If this default behavior does not meet your expectations, you can customize this behavior with Transition annotation, or recover some value at the previous slot with [Value Check](./valuecheck.md).

 ### Expressions